johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 - For proxy and connectivity issues, see [Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint on Linux](linux-support-connectivity.md).

-- To get support from Microsoft, open a support ticket, and provide the log files created by using the client analyzer.
+- To get support from Microsoft, open a support ticket, and provide the log files created by using the [Microsoft Defender for Endpoint client analyzer tool](run-analyzer-linux.md).

 ## How to swtich between channels

+To switch channels, such as changing from Insiders-Fast to Production, follow these steps:

 1. Uninstall the `Insiders-Fast channel` version of Defender for Endpoint on Linux.